nmd102/west-scioly-mockup/src/lib/blog/posts/mit-accepted.md

 # Madison west gets accepted into the MIT invitational
+Madison West High School gets accepted to the MIT tournament!
+Read more

 _9/22/23_

 Madison west gets accepted into the MIT invitational after kevin camps the sign-up spreadsheet.